 Shot of the plate on the shelf in the incubator.

-One hour after transferring to experimental medium [1-WIDE], assess slice health by quickly imaging each slice individually and sequentially under low power using a fluorescence microscope fitted with an appropriate excitation and emission filter [2-MED].
+One hour after transferring to experimental medium [1-WIDE], assess slice health by quickly imaging each slice individually and sequentially under low power.
+Use a fluorescence microscope fitted with an appropriate excitation and emission filter ideally in a dark room or a room with dim light [2-MED].

 Talent brings the plate to the microscope and places it on the microscope stage.